 What is the scope of this group?

-This meeting will be a virtual meeting facilitated by Becky and Oliver.
-Our Virtual General Discussion Meetings meet via the Zoom platform (which can be accessed through a home computer/laptop, tablet, or mobile phone) and will require an internet connection or phone data connection.
+This meeting is a virtual meeting led by trained, volunteer facilitators Becky and Oliver, held on the first Tuesday of every month from 8-10 pm ET.
+The meeting is held via the Zoom platform (which can be accessed through a home computer/laptop, tablet, or mobile phone) and will require an internet connection or phone data connection.
+Pre-registration is required and can be completed by clicking on the registration button in the right-hand corner of this page and following the prompts for registration.